balasudip/QuAXProjectFrontend/README.md

 Step 5:
 Start the server:
 nodemon server.js
-# server will start at localhost 4500
+Note: server will start at localhost 4500

 Step 6:
 Open the webbrowser Chrome: